-- Massage Therapy students in Mississippi must pass at least a "C" in every course. - Massage Therapy students in Mississippi must pass the Mississippi State Law Exam. - Students in all clock hour and credit hour programs, as defined by the State Board, must pass all course work and have attended all required hours. - Diploma in Cosmetology 1500 hours - Diploma in Esthetics 780 hours, 600 hours (Gulfport only) - Diploma in Massage Therapy Louisiana (Metairie only): 750 hours.
-Louisiana: 600 hours, and Mississippi: 775 - Practical Nursing students are responsible for reviewing their academic status prior to entering the last quarter/semester of the Practical Nursing Program.
+- Massage Therapy students in Mississippi must pass at least a "C" in every course. - Massage Therapy students in Mississippi must pass the Mississippi State Law Exam. - Students in all clock hour and credit hour programs, as defined by the State Board, must pass all course work and have attended all required hours. - Diploma in Cosmetology 1500 hours - Diploma in Massage Therapy Louisiana (Metairie only): 750 hours. - Louisiana: 600 hours, and Mississippi: 775 - Practical Nursing students are responsible for reviewing their academic status prior to entering the last quarter/semester of the Practical Nursing Program.
 Students must check the Blue Cliff College Catalog for graduation requirements required by all students.
 An application for graduation must be filed along with completing the exit interview process during the final quarter/semester of the course work.
 The nursing faculty will address students in preparing for graduation in their last quarter/semester regarding information related to applications for graduation and the NCLEX-PNTM.